SWEENEY TODD, Broadway 2023

 Ashford's Mrs. Lovett seems to be dividing audiences: most love her, with some calling her an award-worthy creation of comic genius; but there is a substantial minority who can't stand her.
 To generalize, the yays seem more willing to attribute Ashford's extreme clowning to her character -- as a tactic to get and keep Todd's attention -- and more able to perceive fleeting glimpses of (Mrs. L's) icy calculation behind the mask of wackjob bawdiness.
 The nays are having none of it, seeing only Ashford herself mercilessly hogging our attention with scene-stealing shtick -- to the point where her escalating stakes in the second act come too late for us to care about the character she's allegedly playing.
 (It's worth noting that the nays also tend to be people with some prior experience of ST, having seen at least one previous production, or the movie, or both.
 They're also often folks who haven't liked Ms. Ashford in previous roles, on similar grounds).

-Groban, on the other hand, seems to be causing mild ambivalence within many viewers (though he also has his rabid fans and detractors, the latter generally arguing that he's simply hopelessly miscast, a marquee name whose presence has made the production fiscally viable only by simultaneously rendering it artistically pointless).
+Groban, on the other hand, seems to be causing mild ambivalence within many viewers (though he also has his rabid fans and detractors, the latter generally arguing that he's simply hopelessly miscast, a marquee name whose presence has made the production commercially viable only by simultaneously rendering it artistically pointless).
 The conventional wisdom is that he sings the part beautifully and grows in ferocity over the course of the evening, but can't entirely shed the nice-guy persona he's honed over years as a concert performer -- but I wouldn't be altogether surprised if that were as much a problem of confirmation bias as of anything Groban is or isn't doing with the role.

 Here's a handful of so-so audio-only clips somebody posted on YouTube a few days ago: https://www.youtube.com/@Diiejjrkxngjeiekm/featured